dustedmtl/lastu/docs/USERGUIDE.md

 ### Fields / properties

 TBD.
-Explain fields are properties in the UI (?)
+Explain fields and properties in the UI (?)

 ### Basic queries